SalatielSauer/OGZ-Editor/README.md

 - [ ] Lightmaps
 - [ ] Blendmaps (unlikely)
 - [x] Concatenation and download
-- [ ] Change output data type to "data" instead of "ASCII Text"
-- [ ] Conversion of the output to a valid .ogz file directly
+- [x] Conversion of the output to a valid .ogz file directly